gapotchenko/Turbo-CocoR/Source/Integration/MSBuild/README.md

     - Frame files will be automatically created if they do not exist yet
     - The scanner and parser files will be generated automatically on every grammar modification

-Project integration significantly reduces development time compared to the traditional approach that implies the manual usage of `turbo-coco` command-line tool.
+Project integration significantly reduces development time compared to the traditional approach with the manual usage of `turbo-coco` command-line tool.

 ## Requirements